rednafi/konfik/README.md

     ```
 * Make your changes to the `konfik/main.py` file

-* Run the tests via:
+* Run the tests via the following command.
+Make sure you've Python 3.6 - Python 3.9 installed, otherwise tox would through an error.
     ```
     tox
     ```